 The last thing you want to do is dig through boxes, bags or cabinets you don’t remember how you organized because you need a new bar of soap, some cotton swabs, lotion, feminine products or another essential.

 Avoid the panicked search by keeping an “essentials” bag packed at all times and kept somewhere you’ll remember – like under the bathroom sink or under your bed.
 Keep any toiletry-type items you’d take with you on a weekend trip in this bag so backups are always quickly within reach.
 It’s also a good idea to keep a few $20 bills in this bag in case of an emergency.

 Having a pre-packed essentials bag ready to go has the added benefit of cutting down packing time if you decide to take an overnight trip.

 Being in a new city means you’re cut off from familiar services and nearby help.
-Stay organized and safe by creating a new note or memo on your cellphone documenting any and all important local numbers.
+Make a plan that you’ll follow in the event of an emergency.
+Also, stay organized and safe by creating a new note or memo on your phone documenting any and all important local numbers.
 This should include:

 - Your apartment address and any important access codes